MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 Phase-detection signal processing toolbox
 =========================================

-This toolbox contains the **adaptive window cross-correlation (AWCC)** technique for processing dual-tip phase-detection probe signals in high-velocity air-water flows, developed by Matthias Kramer (University of Queensland) and Daniel Valero (FH Aachen).
+This toolbox contains the **adaptive window cross-correlation (AWCC)** technique for processing dual-tip phase-detection probe signals in high-velocity air-water flows, developed by Matthias Kramer (UNSW Canberra) and Daniel Valero (IHE Delft).
 The code is subject to further expansion and currently includes the following features:

 - Single-threshold filter to detect air- and water-phases.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.